Staunton Gambit

 History and Notable Players

 It arises from the Dutch Defense.
-Among the most prolific practitioners on the White side are Frank James Marshall (11 games), Wilfried Schroeder (8 games), Helmut Reefschlaeger (8 games).
-On the Black side, notable exponents include Vladimir P Malaniuk (9 games), Jacques Mieses (8 games), Saviely Tartakower (8 games).
+Among the most prolific White practitioners are Frank James Marshall (11 games), Wilfried Schroeder (8 games), Helmut Reefschlaeger (8 games).
+Black-side regulars include Vladimir P Malaniuk (9 games), Jacques Mieses (8 games), Saviely Tartakower (8 games).

 Main Lines and Variations